roman-milk/roman-milk.github.io/two-moms-two-laps.md

+===

- ****** Two Moms, Two Laps, Two Hours ****** byTx_Tall_Tales© I climbed out of the Jeep, stretching my legs and making sure I was decent.
+I climbed out of the Jeep, stretching my legs and making sure I was decent.
 Didn't look too bad.
 Dad was already carrying two suitcases inside, and I grabbed one of the coolers.

  "Leave that in the garage, Jeremy," Mom said, "and I'll take care of the meat later."